-Tawny Beds consist of green, red, and variegated Tawny facies: mudstone, and yellowish-tan coarse-grained sandstone, conglomerate, conglomeratic sandstone, and limestone.
-The sandstone is very well induced coherent tit is usually cemented with calcite, and composed of quartz and minor amounts of lithic fragments.
-Sandstone beds form ledges, They contain that are several feet thick, and laterally discontinuous; numerous vertebrate fossils are contained in sandstone beds near the top of the Channel-form beds of conglomerate and conglomeratic section. au also well-inducated sandstone also are very coherent.
-Clasts are subrounded to rounded pebbles of dark blue-gray carbonate (>75%), and tan and purple The. quartzite (<25%) / matrix is sandstone similar to that described above.
+Tawny facies: Tawny Beds consist of green, red, and variegated mudstone, and yellowish-tan coarse-grained sandstone, conglomerate, conglomeratic sandstone, and limestone.
+The sandstone is very coherent; it is usually cemented with calcite, and composed of quartz and minor amounts of lithic fragments.
+Sandstone beds form ledges that are several feet thick and laterally discontinuous; numerous vertebrate fossils are contained in sandstone beds near the top of the section.
+Channel-form beds of conglomerate and conglomeratic sandstone also are very coherent.
+Clasts are subrounded to rounded pebbles of dark blue-gray carbonate (>75%), and tan and purple quartzite (<25%); matrix is sandstone similar to that described above.
 Limestone is very dense and commonly fossiliferous, containing teeth and bone fragments, as well as gastropods of the species Australorbis (LaRocque, 1960).
 Strata of the Tawny facies match the description of strata in Millen's (1982) alluvial facies, which represents an alluvial or delta plain environment of deposition.

 Complex stratigraphic relationships separate the Tawny Beds from adjacent units.
-With the exception of Hunt (1950), all workers (Vogel, 1957; Millen, 1982; Norton, 1986) agreed that the contact between the Tawny Beds and the underlying Green River Formation is conformable and gradational; this relationship was confirmed in this study as welf.
-Tawny Beds also unconformably overlie the Arapien Shale south of Little Salt Creek Canyon; They are, in turn, overlain conformably by strata of the Goldens Ranch Formation.
+With the exception of Hunt (1950), all workers (Vogel, 1957; Millen, 1982; Norton, 1986) agree that the contact between the Tawny Beds and the underlying Green River Formation is conformable and gradational; this relationship was confirmed in this study as well.
+Tawny Beds also unconformably overlie the Arapien Shale south of Little Salt Creek Canyon.
+They are, in turn, overlain conformably by strata of the Goldens Ranch Formation.

-by when? the author?
-Wasatch Undivided?
-Weccasan?
-Interpretation of the Stratigraphy of Skinner Peaks The stratigraphy on Skinner Peaks is complex and abnormal, and thus, poorly understood.
+Interpretation of the Stratigraphy of Skinner Peaks The stratigraphy on Skinner Peaks is complex and abnormal, and, thus, poorly understood.
 Approximately 550 feet of conglomerate, conglomeratic sandstone, sandstone, sandy limestone, and oncolitic limestone grade vertically into strata of the Tawny facies of the Green River Formation.
-Vogel (1957), and Witkind and others (1987) mapped these strata as pag of the Tawny facies of the Green River I believe Formation.
-A closer evaluation of these units indicates that they are more accurately represent Late Cretaceous-Early Tertiary (personal communication, 1991) and where on p.
-17. suggested by Douglas A. Sprinkel of the Utah Geological Survey (UGS') . +|9 Evidence to support this interpretation is cited throughout the following section. /Unit numbers/(e.g., unit 4) correspond to the unit numbers found in the Skinner Peaks Section in the Appendix.
+Vogel (1957), and Witkind and others (1987) mapped these strata as pad of the Tawny facies of the Green River Formation.
+A closer evaluation of these units indicates that they more accurately represent Late Cretaceous-Early Tertiary strata as suggested by Douglas A. Sprinkel of the Utah Geological Survey (UGS).
+Evidence to support this interpretation is cited throughout the following section.
+Unit numbers (e.g., unit 4) correspond to the unit numbers found in the Skinner Peaks Section in the Appendix.